zaphosting/docs/docs/vserver-linux-docker.md

 <InlineVoucher />

-## Prepreration
+## Preparation

 To begin, you must connect to your Linux server via SSH.
 Please have a look at our [Initial access (SSH)](vserver-linux-ssh.md) guide if you require assistance with this.
 Throughout this guide, we will be using Ubuntu as the Linux distribution.

 ### Enable Docker Compatibility

-You must enable **Docker Compatibility** on your web interface in order to allow Docker contaienrs to work, otherwise you will receive `Permission Denied` errors.
+You must enable **Docker Compatibility** on your web interface in order to allow Docker containers to work, otherwise you will receive `Permission Denied` errors.

 Head over to the **Settings** section on your server's web interface panel, enable the **Docker Compatibility** option and save.